e621ng/e621ng/README.md

 1. Uncomment the `COMPOSE_PROFILES` variable if you wish to use solargraph.
 Doesn't work on Windows without WSL.
 1. Run the following commands:
     ```
-    docker-compose run -e SEED_POST_COUNT=100 e621 /app/bin/setup
+    docker compose run --rm -e SEED_POST_COUNT=100 e621 /app/bin/setup
-    docker-compose up
+    docker compose up
     ```
-    After running the commands once only `docker-compose up` is needed to bring up the containers.
+    After running the commands once only `docker compose up` is needed to bring up the containers.
 1. To confirm the installation worked, open the web browser of your choice and enter `http://localhost:3000` into the address bar and see if the website loads correctly.
 An admin account has been created automatically, the username and password are `admin` and `e621test` respectively.

-Note: When gems or js packages are updated you need to execute `docker-compose build` to reflect them in the container.
+Note: When gems or js packages are updated you need to execute `docker compose build` to reflect them in the container.

 #### <a id="docker-troubleshooting"></a>I followed the above instructions but it doesn't work, what should I do?

 Try this:

-1. `docker-compose down -v` to remove all volumes.
+1. `docker compose down -v` to remove all volumes.
-1. `docker-compose build --no-cache` to rebuild the image from scratch.
+1. `docker compose build --no-cache` to rebuild the image from scratch.
 1. Follow the [instructions](#installation) starting from step 6.

 #### <a id="development-tools"></a>Things to aid you during development

-`docker-compose run --rm tests` to execute the test suite.
+`docker compose run --rm tests` to execute the test suite.

-`docker-compose run --rm rubocop` to run the linter.
+`docker compose run --rm rubocop` to run the linter.
 Run it against changed files only, there are too many existing violations at the moment.

 The postgres server accepts outside connections which you can use to access it with a local client.
 Use `localhost:34517` to connect to a database named `danbooru2` with the user `danbooru`.
 Leave the password blank, anything will work.